Leland Lehrman, Partner

-This successful civic movement for alternatives to poison power prevented the construction of dozens of nuclear power facilities in the Northeast and jumpstarted the green efforts we see today.
-In the late 70s as the nuclear power fervor lessened due to Chernobyl and Three-Mile Island , Mr. Sawyer became interested in organic agriculture, industrial recycling and the need for young farmers to obtain access to land.
+This successful civic movement for alternatives to poison power prevented the construction of dozens of nuclear power facilities in the Northeast and jump started the green efforts we see today.
+In the late 70s, as the nuclear power plant construction fervor lessened due to Chernobyl and Three-Mile Island, Mr. Sawyer became interested in organic agriculture, industrial recycling and the need for young farmers to obtain access to land.
 In 1984, Mr. Sawyer and several colleagues initiated a fundraising effort to establish a rural land base for young farmers in Vermont to practice their craft before the land became subdivisions, as part of this effort Mr. Sawyer began a column on the Community Land Trust model for the Good Money Inc., Catalyst Newsletter, an early socially responsible investing forum.
 In 1985, Mr. Sawyer joined In The Clouds, a worker-owned, jewelry production cooperative.
-In 1989, he servered on the board of the Plainfield Food Cooperative and volunteered as the building manager of the historic New England style barn-turned community center.
+In 1989, he served on the board of the Plainfield Food Cooperative and volunteered as the building manager of the historic New England style barn-turned community center.

-Mr. Sawyer ‘s awareness of the connection between indigenous peoples and wild nature and the importance of protecting both led him into green politics, the North American Bioregional Congress and All Species Projects.
-During 1989-90, the Vermont All Species Project, took the Beyond the North Wind multimedia show to over 20 cities in New England to present the beauty of Northern Quebec , her people and the devastating ecologic effects of mega-hydro dam projects.
+Mr. Sawyer’s awareness of the connection between the defense of indigenous peoples and wild nature, and the importance of protecting both led him into green politics, the North American Bioregional Congress and All Species Projects.
+During 1989-90, the Vermont All Species Project, took the Beyond the North Wind multimedia show to over 20 cities in New England to present the beauty of Northern Quebec, her people and to educate the public about the devastating ecologic effects of mega-hydro dam projects.
 In 1992, Mr. Sawyer joined the Southwestern Forestry Workers Cooperative, served as Secretary for two years as part of a 10-year tree-planting and forestry career throughout the Rocky Mountain west.
-In 2004, Mr. Sawyer became a research assistant at the Desert Research Institute in Reno , Nevada ; working with geochemistry data to tune water budget studies.
-In 2006, Mr. Sawyer became a water manager on behalf of the people of New Mexico .
-Recently, he began is collecting innovative projects that benefit the new economy while putting them together with visionary venturers to create oppurtunity for a world our grandchildren will feel is worth living in.
+In 2004, Mr. Sawyer became a research assistant at the Desert Research Institute in Reno, Nevada; working with geochemistry data to tune water budget studies.
+In 2006, Mr. Sawyer became a water manager on behalf of the people of New Mexico.
+Recently, he began collecting innovative projects that benefit the new energy economy while putting them together with visionary venturers to create opportunity for a world our grandchildren will feel is worth living in.

 Mr. Sawyer undertook post-graduate study at the University of Nevada, Reno.
-His areas of research included the use of water molecule isotopes for ground water flow direction modeling and water budget studies at the Basin scale – He holds a Master’s of Science in Hydrogeology and a B.S.
-Environmental Geology from New Mexico Highlands His. studies focused on geology, soils, surface and ground water hydrology, geographic information systems, and remote sensing with satellite data.
+His areas of research included the use of water molecule isotopes for ground water flow direction modeling and water budget studies at the Basin scale – He holds a Master’s of Science in Hydrogeology from University of Nevada-Reno and a B.S. in Environmental Geology from New Mexico Highlands University, where his studies focused on geology, soils, surface and ground water hydrology, geographic information systems, and remote sensing via satellite data.